Michael

 Constitutional law:

-1. Vanderstock v State of Victoria (2023) 98 ALJR 208; [2023] HCA 30 (led by Stephen Donaghue KC, David Thomas SC and Celia Winnett)
+1. Duties of excise/s 90: Vanderstock v State of Victoria (2023) 98 ALJR 208; [2023] HCA 30 (led by Stephen Donaghue KC, David Thomas SC and Celia Winnett) – acted for the Commonwealth, successfully intervening in proceedings declaring the Zero and Low Emission Vehicle Distance-based Charge Act 2021 (Vic) invalid as a “duty of excise” within s 90 of the Constitution.

 Administrative law:

-2. Burns & Anor v Chief of the Defence Force [2023] FCA 866 and (QUD 12/2024) (led by Scott McLeod KC)
+2. Judicial review: Burns & Anor v Chief of the Defence Force [2024] FCA 781 (led by Scott McLeod KC) – acted for the Chief of the Defence Force in judicial review of administrative termination of three RAAF firefighters.

 General commercial: